 To view applicants, select the SACA Review Candidates tab from the left hand side navigation menu.
 From the Review Candidates page, locate the scroll down menu entitled “Sort By” near the top of the page.
 Select the method of sorting: Alphabetical by Last Name (default), or by Application Date (newest applications first).

+Along with the “Sort By:” option you can also sort members by which “Label” (Group) they are sorted into by the chair.

 5.2.9 Find out what positions are available?